ACE Basin — Ashepoo, Combahee, and Edisto Rivers, South Carolina

 After the war the acreage was purchased by wealthy sportsmen for hunting grounds, and the land remained pristine and well-managed by its new owners throughout the years.
 The plantation was purchased by The Nature Conservancy in 1991, who sold it to the United States Fish and Wildlife Service the following year to be managed as a wildlife refuge.
 Both natural and cultural history are preserved at the refuge.
 The antebellum house, rice trunk, and slave cabin (pictured below) all tell the story of rice culture and slave life on a Lowcountry rice plantation.

-The Ashepoo River flows through the swamps of Colleton County and its basin is the “A” of the ACE Basin Wildlife Refuge.
-Its name comes from the Ashepoo Indian tribe.
-Crosby’s Landing, pictured below, was a well-loved landmark located on the south side of the US 17 bridge over the Ashepoo River; it was destroyed when that portion of 17 was widened by the South Carolina highway department.
+Crosby’s Landing, pictured below, was a well-loved landmark located on the south side of the US 17 bridge over the Ashepoo River; it was destroyed when that portion of 17 was widened by the South Carolina Department of Transportation.

 These two streams meet below Walterboro and form the Combahee River, which then rolls into St. Helena Sound above Beaufort.